StarRocks/starrocks/docs/en/introduction/Architecture.md

 #### Nodes

-In the storage-nothing architecture, StarRocks consists of two types of nodes: FEs and BEs.
+In the shared-nothing architecture, StarRocks consists of two types of nodes: FEs and BEs.

 - FEs are responsible for metadata management and constructing execution plans.
 - BEs execute query plans and store data.
 BEs utilize local storage to accelerate queries and the multi-replica mechanism to ensure high data availability.